Understanding Federal Tax Tables & Income Tax Brackets

 The federal tax system is progressive through various brackets.
 A bracket is a range of incomes separated from other ranges and given a certain percentage tax rate.
 For ordinary income, there are seven brackets, each tied to a rate (percentage): 10%, 12%, 22%, 24%, 32%, 35%, and 37%.
 Tax rates increase as income increases.
 A range of income, from a base amount to a ceiling amount, falls within each income tax bracket.
 The range varies, depending on filing status (single, married filing jointly, married filing separately, or head of household).

-For example, a single taxpayer’s rates for tax year 2020 (for tax returns that were due, without extension, on April 15, 2021) are as follows:
+For example, a single taxpayer’s rates for tax year 2024 (for tax returns that are due, without extension, on April 15, 2025) are as follows:

 The tax rates for each bracket are derived from section 1 of the Internal Revenue Code, but are adjusted for inflation each year.
 The inflation adjustment is designed to prevent “bracket creep,” in which taxpayers would be pushed into higher brackets because of inflation rather than increases in their income levels.